Simple Homemade Chicken & Dumplings Recipe

 Chicken & Dumplings Directions:

-1. In a medium-large stock pot bring broth to a boil and add vegetables.
+1. In a medium-large stock pot bring broth to a boil and add prepared onion, carrot and celery.

 2. When broth is simmering start dropping in dumplings by pinching off 1-teaspoon dumpling dough, rolling into a small ball and pressing the dough ball between palms to flatten slightly.
 Drop dumplings into simmering broth.